Contract Lifecycle Management Market

 The Govt & Public Sector is poised to capture share 18.4% in 2025.
 In terms of value, the government and public sector accounts for the largest share of the Contract Lifecycle Management (CLM) market, due to the growing regulatory mandates, and the need to ensure efficient contract oversight.

 With thousands of contracts for procurement, infrastructure projects, defense agreements, and more, public sector entities require robust CLM solutions.
-Governments are embracing digital contract management tools for increased transparency, greater accuracy, and regulatory compliance.
-Besides these governmental initiatives, owing to the zeal for digitization and e-governance has led to the sector making further investments in CLM technologies.
+Governments are increasingly embracing digital contract management tools to enhance transparency, improve accuracy, and ensure regulatory compliance.
+Besides these governmental initiatives, the zeal for digitization and e-governance has led the sector to make further investments in CLM technologies.

 The USA General Services Administration (GSA) recently budgeted upwards of USD 1 billion for various digital transformation efforts, including CLM systems, aimed at expediting federal procurement processes.
 India’s government also adopted an automated contract management system for public sector enterprises, with a goal of reducing processing times for contracts by 40%.